MozhouGao/UAV_Flyability/README.md

 - <a href= "https://rhodesmill.org/pyephem/"> ephem </a>

 ### Option libraries
-- <a href= "https://cds.climate.copernicus.eu/api-how-to"> cdsapi </a>
-cdsapi is used to download ERA5 data
+- <a href= "https://cds.climate.copernicus.eu/api-how-to"> cdsapi </a> is used to download ERA5 data